 It’s unlawful to run background checks on a candidate without his/her consent.
 It’s also totally normal to have some reservations about agreeing to a background investigation.
 With so many misconceptions about background checks, it’s hard to know what information is being gathered about a job candidate, how it’s being assessed, and why it can affect candidates’ employability.

 Ministries need to be aware that even the best applicant on paper may not seem so squeaky clean after a background check.
-It’s important that your ministry has a standardized policy when it comes to identifying ‘red flags’ that will disqualify someone from employment or volunteerism.
-Even ‘red flags’ such as behavior or character traits need to be thoughtfully weighed as they could expose your church to increased risk.
+It’s important that your ministry has a standardized policy when it comes to background check red flags that will disqualify someone from employment or volunteerism.
+Even red flags such as behavior or character traits need to be thoughtfully weighed as they could expose your church to increased risk.